OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

  Thunk.create ();;
  - : '_a Thunk.t = <abstr>
   ```

-[observed]() that there is a nice interaction
-173
-  between [variance](https://realworldocaml.org/v1/en/html/objects.html#variance) and value restriction.
-174
-  If a value occurs only in covariant positions, then it can be safely generalized and given the polymorphic type.
-175
-  With this rule, it is possible to give the polymorphic type to the following expressions: `fun () -> []`,
-176
-  `fun () -> ref None`.
-However, it will still disallow `List.map (fun x -> x)` to have the polymorphic type, because if
-177
-  we will look at the type of the `List.map` function `('a -> b) -> ('a list -> 'b list)`, we will find out that both
-178
-  type variables are nor covariant neither contravariant (they are invariant).
  The reason is that since we hide the type definition, OCaml can't infer variance and pessimistically assume that
   `'a` is invariant in `'a Thunk.t`.
 We can help the typechecker with the variance annotation in module signature:
   ```ocaml
   module Thunk : sig